🇬🇧 UK skilled worker visa

 - Curriculum Advisor

 These roles are crucial for nurturing the next generation and enhancing educational standards.
-If you have the qualifications and experience in these areas, you may qualify for a UK Skilled Worker Visa.
+If you meet the Skilled Worker Visa UK eligibility requirements and have a job offer from a licensed sponsor, you may qualify for a visa.

-For the most up-to-date information and a complete list of eligible occupations, visit the UK government website.
+For the most up-to-date information and a complete list of Skilled Worker Visa eligible occupations and codes, visit the UK government website.

 Creative and Media